roth-hex-lab/roth-hex-lab.github.io/content/vacancies/01_Students/index.md

 #### Lab assistant/student assistant/teaching assistant
 We usually post available lab assistant/student assistant/teaching assistant positions here on our website.
-If you can't find anything there and you see a strong overlap with our interests, feel free to send an email to: hex-thesis.ortho[at]mh.tum.de.
+If you can't find anything there and you see a strong overlap with our interests, feel free to send an email to: hex-application.ortho[at]mh.tum.de.
 The email should include:
   - One page motivation letter, please describe why you want to work with us and what skills/experience you can bring to the group as well as what are your learning expectations
   - One-page academic CV
   - Academic transcripts